DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 testcafe all tests/sample-fixture.js -s screenshots
 ```

-This option will be deprecated in the future versions.

 In **v1.5.0** and newer, screenshots are enabled by default and saved to *./screenshots*.

 To specify a different location, pass the [path](#path) parameter: